kevin-chalmers/set08103/labs/lab01/README.md

-# Lab 01: Setup
+# Lab 01: Set-up

-The aim of this lab is to setup our development environment for the module.
+The aim of this lab is to set-up our development environment for the module.
 There are a number of tools we are using in the module and we will set most of them up today.
 The systems we will be using are:

 - Java
 - IntelliJ